 Safe Amounts of Cinnamon in Homemade Dog Food

-When it comes to using cinnamon in homemade dog food meals, none of the recipes of mine, or those developed by holistic veterinarians, use large amounts of this spice.
+When it comes to using cinnamon in homemade dog food meals, none of my recipes of mine, or those developed by holistic veterinarians, use large amounts of this spice.

 Dosage: If you choose to add cinnamon to homemade dog food meals, or give it straight to your dog, it is recommended to use no more than ½ teaspoon of cinnamon per day or per homemade meal.